 As I wired each item, I updated the schematics, just in case I have to troubleshoot this game down the road.
 Yes, I made a complete manual for this game.

 The backglass layout was done by myself.
-It was a hand drawn sketch of where the display cutouts had to be, the spinning atom, and the words like Game Over.
+It was a hand drawn sketch of where the display cutouts had to be, the spinning atom, and twords like Game Over.
 The artwork design was done by Bob Narber on his computer.
 He came up with the design just by talking to me on the phone for 5 minutes.
 The original artwork for the backglass is in Jerry's pile of paperwork somewhere.
 From what he told me, there wasn't much to go off of anyway, but it featured a female sitting at a computer with big boobs and a lab tech standing behind her.
 The lab guy had one eye looking at her cleavage while the other eye was looking at the extra smoke escaping from a cooling tower outside.

 Notice the blue cooling fan on the left, the 3rd speaker, and the 3 volume pots with chrome knobs.